synergycodes/ng-diagram-orgchart/README.md

 - **ELK.js** - automatic tree layout
 - **Prettier** - code formatting

-## Known ng-diagram Issues
+## Known ngDiagram Issues

 The template contains a few workarounds and compromises driven by current library gaps.
 Resolving these would let us simplify the template.

 ### Issues with workarounds in this repo

-- **No API for hiding a node.** ng-diagram wraps each custom node in a `.node-content` div that intercepts pointer events, so hiding the custom node alone isn't enough. *Workaround:* `::ng-deep` CSS in `node.component.scss` reaches up to the wrapper to suppress both visibility and pointer events.
+- **No API for hiding a node.** ngDiagram wraps each custom node in a `.node-content` div that intercepts pointer events, so hiding the custom node alone isn't enough. *Workaround:* `::ng-deep` CSS in `node.component.scss` reaches up to the wrapper to suppress both visibility and pointer events.
 A first-class hidden-node property would remove the `::ng-deep` entirely.

 ### Issues without workarounds (felt by end users)

 - **Resize batch re-runs edge routing per node.** When many nodes change size at once (for example, 500 nodes switching between compact and full variants on a zoom threshold), edges visibly disconnect from their nodes for roughly one to two seconds before snapping back.
 - **Layout animation is naive in the template.** The animation implementation in this template is fairly naive.
-Proper native animation support in ng-diagram is needed so the template can drop its custom animation code.
+Proper native animation support in ngDiagram is needed so the template can drop its custom animation code.
 If you notice lag from animations, you can turn them off by passing `animation: { layoutEnabled: false }` to `provideOrgChartConfig` (see "Configuration" above).

-All of the above are the highest-priority items for the team to fix in ng-diagram.
+All of the above are the highest-priority items for the team to fix in ngDiagram.
 That said, the template works today and is fully usable as-is.

-## ng-diagram Documentation
+## ngDiagram Documentation

-For comprehensive ng-diagram documentation, examples, and API reference, visit: **[ngdiagram.dev/docs](https://www.ngdiagram.dev/docs)**
+For comprehensive ngDiagram documentation, examples, and API reference, visit: **[ngdiagram.dev/docs](https://www.ngdiagram.dev/docs)**

 ## License